 Now, click on Check for updates.
 If drivers are available then download them.

-Once the download finishes, use Express Installation as an option to install the fresh new driver updates.
+Once the download finishes, use Express Installation to install the new driver updates.

-When any of the above methods don’t work for you, the only thing left is to reinstall the drivers.
-You may find it a bit lengthy process but it is worth it, believe me.
+If none of the above methods work for you, the only option left is to reinstall the drivers.
+You may find it a bit of a lengthy process, but it is worth it, believe me.

 When Control Panel opens up, click on Programs and Features.

-Search for all the programs under Nvidia’s name and uninstall them.
+Search for all programs named NVIDIA and uninstall them.

-Go to NVIDIAs site to download new drivers.
+Go to NVIDIA’s website to download the latest drivers.

 Select the Product Type, Series, OS, and Language as per your requirement.
 Click on Search.